 Hendrix, Guy, and Clapton are among the many who cite electric blues master B.B.
 King as a primary influence.
 King ranks third (behind Hendrix and Duane Allman) on Rolling Stone's list of the 100 Greatest Guitarists of All Time.
 Now in his 80s, King still performs occasionally, at events like Clapton's Crossroads Festival in 2007 and the Bonnaroo Music & Arts Festival in 2008.
 It is estimated that he has played more than 15,000 live performances over the course of more than 50 years.

 To say that folk rocker Richie Havens was a good choice to open the Woodstock festival in 1969 would be an understatement.
 The crowd gave him a nearly continuous standing ovation throughout his performances, and he stopped doing encores only because he ran out of songs.
-His distinctive guitar work and soulful vocals have put him in high demand since he began working his way though the Greenwich Village coffee house circuit (along with Bob Dylan and Joan Baez) in the mid-60s.
-He is still recording (Nobody Left To Crown was released in 2008) and performing.
-In 2009, he returned to the site of the original Woodstock festival for a 40th anniversary performance at Bethel Woods Center for the Arts.
+His distinctive guitar work and soulful vocals have put him in high demand since he began working his way though the Greenwich Village coffee house circuit (along with Bob Dylan and Joan Baez) in the mid-60s In 2009, he returned to the site of the original Woodstock festival for a 40th anniversary performance at Bethel Woods Center for the Arts.
+Havens died of a heart attack in 2013 at age 72.

 Jai Johanny "Jaimoe" Johanson